 Online reputation management is key to leveraging social proof.

-This doesn’t just make the consumer feel appreciated and heard, but it shows others that you care about their experience and are paying attention as well.
+This doesn’t just make the consumer feel appreciated and heard, but it also shows others that you care about their experience and are paying attention as well.

 5. Use numbers in CTAs

 When putting a call to action (CTA) on your ads or web pages, use numbers as your proof.
-For example,

 - 5,000 people have already signed up for this newsletter.
 Join them!